priyach19/priyach19-ECommerce_APIs/README.md

   - place order
   - Order details
   - Order history

+#### And you can find swagger docs on api- http://localhost:3000/api-docs

 ## How to run the project
 - First install all packages needed using